Sudanese Armed Forces: Sudanese Civil War (2023–present)

 Since the outbreak of the Sudanese Civil War, the armed forces have garnered increasing popular support against the Rapid Support Forces from the Sudanese population, even from the staunchest critics of the military.
 The conflict has also deepened the SAF's reliance on Islamist networks, which have mobilized civilians through popular resistance brigades.
 The al-Bara' ibn Malik Battalion in particular has been supporting the SAF on the Khartoum front lines.
+Despite General Burhan's repudiations, reports indicate that upwards of 75% of the SAF consists of Muslim Brotherhood aligned elements.